Hamdullah-Andar/MyPortfolio/README.md

 ### Portfolio Mobile Version

-    This project is the main page of portfolio project
+    This is the complete potfolio project.

 ### Built With

     HTML